antodila/on-demand-sdn-slices/README.md

-# On-Demand SDN Slices with Ryu and Mininet
+# On-Demand SDN Slices with Ryu and ComNetsEmu

-This project implements an on-demand network slicing system using the Ryu controller and the Containernet network emulator (based on Mininet).
+This project implements an on-demand network slicing system using the Ryu controller and the ComNetsEmu network emulator.
 The system allows for the dynamic activation and deactivation of network "slices," each with a guaranteed bandwidth (QoS) for specific traffic flows, without disrupting the overall network connectivity.

 ## Project Architecture

 -   **`slicing_controller.py`**: The core of the system.
-It's a Ryu application that manages the network topology, installs OpenFlow rules, and orchestrates the application of QoS policies.
-It exposes a REST API for slice activation/deactivation.
+It is a Ryu application that manages the network topology, installs OpenFlow rules for packet forwarding, and orchestrates the application of QoS policies.
+It exposes a REST API for slice management.
--   **`topology.py`**: A Python script that uses Containernet to create the virtual network topology, including hosts, switches, and links.
+-   **`topology.py`**: A Python script that uses ComNetsEmu to create the virtual network topology, including hosts, switches, and links.
 -   **`slices.yaml`**: A YAML configuration file where the slices are defined.
-For each slice, the traffic flows (source and destination) and the guaranteed bandwidth capacity are specified.
+For each slice, the traffic flows (source and destination) and the guaranteed bandwidth percentage are specified.
--   **`cli.py`**: A simple command-line interface to interact with the controller's REST API to activate and deactivate slices.
+-   **`cli.py`**: A simple command-line interface to interact with the controller's REST API and manage slices.
 -   **`queue_create.sh`** & **`queue_delete.sh`**: Bash scripts invoked by the controller to apply and remove QoS rules (`tc` queues and filters) on the switch interfaces.
 -   **`requirements.txt`**: A list of the necessary Python dependencies for the project.

 ## Prerequisites

-Before you begin, ensure that the following are installed on your system (preferably an Ubuntu VM):
+Ensure the following components are installed on your system (preferably an Ubuntu VM):
-1.  **Containernet**: The network emulator.
-Installation via `git` is recommended.
+1.  **ComNetsEmu**: The network emulator.
 2.  **Ryu SDN Controller**: The framework for the controller.
 3.  **Python 3** and `pip`.
-4.  **Open vSwitch**: Typically installed along with Containernet.
+4.  **Open vSwitch**.

 ## Installation and Setup